 Write down those bad times and read them when you think about going back.
-Remember a mistake is a mistake.
+Remember, a mistake is a mistake.
 Patterns of behaviour are who they indeed are.

-Every time you think you’re falling for it, give yourself a reality check and remember the truth.
+Whenever you think you’re falling for it, give yourself a reality check and remember the truth.

 Reconnection with yourself and life, get to know yourself again, what you enjoy doing.
 Find what gives your life meaning, find new hobbies.
-Talk to yourself positivity, get exercise, in whatever form of exercise you enjoy, find and make friends who, pick you up, go for a walk soak up the sights, take photos, enjoy nature.
+Talk to yourself positivity, get exercise, in whatever form of exercise you enjoy, find and make friends who pick you up, go for a walk, soak up the sights, take photos, enjoy nature.
 Enjoy your life.
 Try something new.
 Love yourself again.